lobpcg/shallow-water/README.md

 This repository has been forked from the currently archived read-only project https://github.com/dionhaefner/shallow-water

-It contains two implementations by https://github.com/dionhaefner of the shallow-water equations that are suitable to study a wide range of wave and ocean circulation phenomena, including non-linear effects.
+It contains two implementations by [Dion Häfner](https://github.com/dionhaefner) of the shallow-water equations that are suitable to study a wide range of wave and ocean circulation phenomena, including non-linear effects.

 They are a product of the [Bornö summer school 2018](https://nbiocean.bitbucket.io/bornoe2018b/), led by [Markus Jochum](https://www.nbi.ku.dk/english/staff/?pure=en/persons/437464) and [Carsten Eden](https://www.ifm.uni-hamburg.de/en/institute/staff/eden.html).